-On April 30, 2021, we acquired all the outstanding stock of Smarteq Wireless Aktiebolag, a Swedish company based in Kista, Sweden that designs antennas for specialized Industrial IoT and vehicular applications ("Smarteq"), pursuant to a Share Sale and Purchase Agreement between PCTEL and Allgon Aktiebolag, a Swedish company and holder of the outstanding stock of Smarteq (the "Agreement").
-Smarteq owns all the outstanding stock of SAS Smarteq France, which engages in sales of Smarteq products.
+On April 30, 2021, we acquired all the outstanding stock of Smarteq Wireless Aktiebolag, a Swedish company based in Kista, Sweden that designs antennas for specialized Industrial IoT and vehicular applications, pursuant to a Share Sale and Purchase Agreement between PCTEL and Allgon Aktiebolag, a Swedish company and holder of the outstanding stock of Smarteq (the "Agreement").
 PCTEL paid cash consideration of SEK 56.8 million (\$6.8 million) at the close of the transaction, all of which was provided from PCTEL's existing cash.
 We believe the acquisition of Smarteq provides us with a strong local presence, expertise for our antenna product line, and channel partners to accelerate our growth in Europe, as well as a complementary portfolio of products for our Industrial IoT and intelligent transportation customers worldwide.
 The results for Smarteq are combined with the Company's antenna and Industrial IoT devices product line.

-Results of Operations Three Months Ended June 30, 2022 and 2021 (in thousands)
+Results of Operations Three and Nine Months Ended September 30, 2022 and 2021 (in thousands)